pytchlang/pytch-tutorials/chase/tutorial.md

 The ``random.randint()`` function in Python selects a random number between two points (so ``random.randint(10, 20)`` will pick a number between 10 and 20).
-The Pytch Stage has x coordinates from -320 to +320, but because it's the _center_ of the star that will move to the chosen point I do a little arithmetic so that the _edge_ of the star is never off the stage.
-By measuring the costume I know that the center is 66 pixels from the left and right of the costume.
+The Pytch Stage has x coordinates from -240 to +240, so we'll choose a random number in that range for `x`.
+This will allow the Star to stick out beyond the edge of the stage slightly, but that's OK.
+And we'll do a similar thing for `y`, which we'll choose between -180 and +180.

 Using this I set up two variables inside the loop: